LogentriesCommunity/le_php/README.md

 The $HOST_NAME constant can be left as an empty string, and the library will automatically attempt to assign a host name from your local host machine and use that as the custom host name.

+To set a custom Host ID that will appear in your PHP log events as Key / Value pairs:
+Enter a value instead of the empty string in $HOST_ID = "";
-If no $HOST_ID is set and the empty string is left unaltered, no host id Key / Value pairing will appear in your PHP logs.
+If no $HOST_ID is set and the empty string is left unaltered, no Host ID or Key / Value pairing will appear in your PHP logs.